 The GEM project was officially launched at the International Maritime Organisation on Tuesday 22 September 2015, alongside Southampton Solent University’s China Centre (Maritime).

-The University’s Vice-Chancellor, Professor Graham Baldwin welcomed representatives from the maritime industry including representatives from ISWAN, Nautilus, and the Merchant Navy Welfare Board.
+The University’s Vice-Chancellor, Professor Graham Baldwin, welcomed representatives from the maritime industry, including representatives from ISWAN, Nautilus, and the Merchant Navy Welfare Board, and others.

-Professor Mike Barnett chaired the event and other speakers for the evening included Kimberly Karlshoej head of the ITF Seafarers’ Trust and GEM project manager Dr Kate Pike.
+Professor Mike Barnett chaired the event and other speakers for the evening included Kimberly Karlshoej, head of the ITF Seafarers’ Trust, GEM project manager, Dr Kate Pike, and Professor Minghua Zhao.

 “We are missing out on a lot of skilled, resilient and competent women that would add immense value to our industry.
 The term seafarer is gender blind and so are the seas, this is why this research is so important.”